-Item No. New Standards, Interpretations and Amendments Effective Date by International Accounting Standards Board 1 Amendments to IFRS 10 - "Consolidated Financial To be determined by Statements" and IAS 28 - "Investments in Associates and Joint Ventures" regarding "Sale or Contribution of Assets International Accounting Standards Between an Investor and Its Associate or Joint Venture" Board 2 IFRS 17, "Insurance Contracts" January 1, 2023 3 Classification of Liabilities as Current or Non-current (IAS 1 amendment) January 1, 2023 4 Disclosure initiative - Accounting policies (IAS 1 amendment) January 1, 2023 5 Definition of Accounting Estimates (IAS 8 amendment) January 1, 2023 6 Deferred income tax related to assets and liabilities arising January 1, 2023 from a single transaction (Amendment to IAS No. 12)
+Item No. New Standards, Interpretations and Amendments Effective Date by International Accounting Standards 1 Amendments to IFRS 10 - "Consolidated Financial Board To be determined by 1 Statements" and IAS 28 - "Investments in Associates and International Joint Ventures" regarding "Sale or Contribution of Assets Accounting Standards Between an Investor and Its Associate or Joint Venture" Board 2 IFRS 17, "Insurance Contracts" January 1, 2023 3 Amendments to IAS 1 - "Classification of Liabilities as January 1, 2024 Current or Non-current" - 4 Amendments to IFRS 16 - "Lease Liability in a Sale and January 1, 2024 Leaseback" 5 Amendments to IAS 1 - "Non-Current Liabilities in January 1, 2024 Contracts"

-(1) Amendments to IFRS 10 - "Consolidated Financial Statements" and IAS 28 - "Investments in Associates and Joint Ventures" regarding "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture"
+(1) Amendments to IFRS 10 - "Consolidated Financial Statements" and IAS 28 -"Investments in Associates and Joint Ventures" regarding "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture"

-This amendment is intended to address the inconsistent treatments between IFRS 10 - "Consolidated Financial Statements" and IAS 28 - "Investments in Associates and Joint Ventures" in cases where a company loses control in a subsidiary when ownership of that subsidiary is offered as consideration for investing into an associated company or joint venture.
-IAS 28 states that, when a company contributes non-monetary asset in exchange for equity interest in an associated company or joint venture, the transaction shall be treated as a downstream transaction and any share of gains or losses that arises as a result is eliminated.
+This amendment is intended to address the inconsistent treatments between IFRS 10 -"Consolidated Financial Statements" and IAS 28 - "Investments in Associates and Joint Ventures" in cases where a company loses control in a subsidiary when ownership of that subsidiary is offered as consideration for investing into an associated company or joint venture.
+IAS 28 states that, when a company contributes nonmonetary asset in exchange for equity interest in an associated company or joint venture, the transaction shall be treated as a downstream transaction and any share of gains or losses that arises as a result is eliminated.
 IFRS 10, however, requires the entirety of gains or losses to be recognized when a company loses control in a subsidiary.
 This amendment limits the IAS 28 treatment mentioned above, and requires all gains or losses to be recognized when the assets sold or contributed constitute a business defined under IFRS 3.